kmlebedev/django-gcalsync/README.md

 Add `django-gcalsync` to your settings.py.

 Add a `GCALSYNC_CALENDAR` property to your settings.py - this should be Google calendar name created under the working Google account, and shared for your Service account email User.

-example: GCALSYNC_CALENDAR = 'primary'
+ GCALSYNC_CALENDAR = 'primary'

 Add a `GCALSYNC_CREDENTIALS` property to your settings.py - this should be the full path to the credentials file you created in Authentication above.

-example: GCALSYNC_CREDENTIALS = 'DIR/calendar.dat'
+ GCALSYNC_CREDENTIALS = 'DIR/calendar.dat'

 Add a `GCALSYNC_CREDENTIALS_EMAIL` property to your settings.py - this is the you `EMAIL ADDRESS` for Service Account in the Google App Console in Authentication

-example: GCALSYNC_CREDENTIALS_EMAIL = 'XXXXXXX-XXXXX@developer.gserviceaccount.com'
+ GCALSYNC_CREDENTIALS_EMAIL = 'XXXXXXX-XXXXX@developer.gserviceaccount.com'

 Add a `GCALSYNC_CREDENTIALS_KEY` property to your settings.py - this is the PK12 key generated in the Google App Console in Authentication, and converted to pem format

-example: GCALSYNC_CREDENTIALS_KEY = 'DIR/your-project-XXXXXXX.pem'
+ GCALSYNC_CREDENTIALS_KEY = 'DIR/your-project-XXXXXXX.pem'

     openssl pkcs12 -in your-project-XXXXXXX.p12 -nodes -nocerts > your-project-XXXXXXX.pem (password:notasecret)